Bridgend: After the war

 Bridgend remained a solid market town after the war.
 In 1948, Newbridge Fields (a short distance from the town centre) hosted the 1948 National Eisteddfod.

 In 1960, the River Ogmore burst its banks and flooded the town centre.
 Subsequent floods and extreme weather led the Welsh Water Authority to develop concrete flood defence walls along the banks of the River Ogmore in the town centre.
 The town centre has not been flooded since.
 During this time, Bridgend was chosen to become the headquarters for South Wales Police.
-This action was ideal as geographically, Bridgend stands equidistantly between Swansea to the west and Cardiff to the east.
+This action was ideal as geographically, Bridgend stands equidistant to Swansea to the west and Cardiff to the east.

 The Beeching cuts of the 1960s had the loss of passenger rail links in the Vale of Glamorgan and to the northern valleys.
 The Vale of Glamorgan link to Barry via Rhoose was reinstated in June 2005.

 In the 1970s, Bridgend began to see the catalyst of arguably its biggest growth period.
 The "missing section" of the M4 motorway was constructed around the town, plans were afoot to change the Waterton Admiralty into an industrial estate, and the water supply was improved including new sewage treatment works near Ogmore.
 Two major multinational corporations, the Ford Motor Company and Sony, set up factories in or on the outskirts of the new Bridgend Industrial Estate (former Waterton Arsenal).

 The development of the Brackla Housing Estate in the 1980s, housing developments at Broadlands to the south-west of the town centre and the continuing expansion of Brackla to the north-east have caused Bridgend's population to swell dramatically.
-Due to this, traffic congestion and a lack of parking facilities within the town have become important issues in the area.
+Due to this, traffic congestion and a perceived shortage of parking facilities within the town have become important issues in the area.
 In 1997, a new link road/bypass was built to link the town centre directly to the M4 motorway, as well as redirect traffic around the town centre.

 A new Securicor-operated prison (HM Parc Prison) was built near Coity in the late 1990s.
 The prison opened in November 1997.

 The McArthur Glen Designer Outlet opened in 1998.